aluxian/Tweeather/README.md

 - use a powerful machine (otherwise, a cluster might be required)
 - use the Spark UI to watch your script's progress on [http://localhost:4040](http://localhost:4040)
-- you can download my trained models from the [releases page][5]; just place them where the trainers would save them (see the scripts' source code) and you're good to go
+- you can download my trained models from the [downloads section](#downloads); just place them where the trainers would save them (see the scripts' source code) and you're good to go

 ## Suggestions